 Meet A Real Live Snowman

 Every Canadian knows who Bonhomme is, even if they are not aware of his origin.
 The friendly snowman is the biggest celebrity at the world famous Winter Carnival in Quebec City, but he is not the only reason to go check out the festivities.
 Visitors to the carnival will experience nightly parades, dance parties, and even winter BBQ.
-This season the celebration happens from January 27th through February 12th.
+This celebration happens from late January through early February yearly.

 Become a Maple Syrup Connoisseur

 Maple syrup doesn’t have to be seasonal.
 At Sugar Moon Farm in Nova Scotia you can delve into the sweet stuff all year round, and winter is the only time to authentically experience the Canadian delicacy sugar-on-snow.
 Learn about the history of maple syrup, how sap is collected, and see it turn to the finished product over a wood fire.

 Watch the Aurora Borealis